 There are many studies being conducted in various states about the viability of drones in infrastructure inspections.
 I see many states spending so much money on the same studies over and over again.
 Let me give you a summary of our experience with drones.

-At IPC. first worked on drones to inspect high mast light poles.
+At IPC, we first worked on drones to inspect high mast light poles.
 Traffic would slow and swerve which gave us pause.
-The inspection itself was not precise enough to use on a high mast light pole and was very time consuming as multiple runs were needed to achieve 100% coverage.
-Our team opted to develop a robotic crawler instead which solved our mission of conducting an inspection that provided more quantitative data, safer at a lower cost.
-We used the same principals to develop a high mast light pole repair bot.
+The inspection itself was not precise enough to use for high mast light pole inspections as well was very time consuming as multiple runs were needed to achieve 100% coverage.
+Our team opted to develop a robotic crawler instead which solved our mission of conducting an inspection that provided more quantitative data, was safer, faster and could be conducted at a lower cost.
+We used the same principals as well as the FHWA and AASHTO guidelines to develop a high mast light pole inspection and repair robot.
 You can see both here.
 After the high mast light pole tests we moved to bridge inspections.
+Drone inspections are ideal as part of the inspectors toolkit to examine hard to reach areas from the water line to the bridge deck.

 Current Method (Visual) Drone Inspection Robotic Inspection (Best Data)